Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Model Description

 \begin{remark} More generally, the same result holds true in case of a $\process X$ of the type

-where $\process{\hat I}$ is a generic $\hat{\mathbb Q}$-martingale. \end{remark} An equivalent argument would lead, starting from the foreign measure and going to the domestic one, to set a drift condition for the process $\process Z$ defined as $Z_t = \frac 1{X_t}$.
+where $\process{\hat I}$ is a generic $\hat{\mathbb Q}$--martingale. \end{remark} An equivalent argument would lead, starting from the {contractual--currency} measure and going to the {liquid--currency} one, to set a drift condition for the process $\process Z$ defined as $Z_t = \frac 1{X_t}$.
 We can define it along the same lines of what was done with $\process X$, as a geometric Brownian motion with a drift to be determined through arbitrage considerations